-Marc h 31,

-(in thousands) 2014 2013

-Deferred income tax assets \$ 899 \$

-Deferred income tax liability (1,072) (305)

-Net deferred income tax assets \$ (173) \$ (305)
+March 31, (in thousands) (as r 2015 (as restated (1)) 2014 estated (1)) Deferred income tax assets \$ \$ 1,043 1,449 Deferred income tax liability (1,089) (1,622) Net deferred income tax liabilities \$ (46) \$ (173)

-In addition to the deferred tax assets listed in the table above, the Company has \$1.3 million and \$1.0 million of unrecorded tax benefits at March 31, 2014, and 2013, respectively, primarily attributable to the difference between the amount of the financial statement expense and the allowable tax deduction for stock issued under the Company's stock compensation plans.
-Although not recognized for financial reporting purposes, this unrecognized tax benefit is available to reduce future income and is incorporated as a reduction to the Company's federal and state NOL carry forwards, which are discussed below.
+In addition to the deferred tax assets listed in the table above, the Company has \$1.5 million and \$1.3 million of unrecorded tax benefits at March 31, 2015, and 2014, respectively, primarily attributable to the difference between the amount of the financial statement expense and the allowable tax deduction for stock issued under the Company's stock compensation plans.
+Although not recognized for financial reporting purposes, this unrecognized tax benefit is available to reduce future income and is incorporated as a reduction to the Company's federal and state NOL carryforwards, which are discussed below.